mnemeth66/orthofinder/README.md

 ### Notes

 This runs quite slowly.
 NCBI throttles requests from API access, and recommends the user setting up their own cloud BLAST server for very large requests.

+The streamlit application is not complete, but can be updated in the future.